-In general, any property is sold after 6th April will have a liability to gains from this date to the date of sale.
-Non-resident individuals will be entitled to the same annual CGT exemption as UK residents, £11,300 in the 2017/18 tax year.
+In general, any property that is not your main residence that is sold after 6th April 2015 will have a liability to gains from this date to the date of sale, provided you have been out of the UK for a number of years.
+Non-resident individuals will be entitled to the same annual CGT exemption as UK residents, £12,300 in the 2020/21 tax year.
 If a property is jointly owned then two allowances apply.
 For gains above the allowances, the rates of tax for capital gains on a property sale are 18% and 28%, depending on your marginal rate, that is the rate of tax applied to any UK income in the relevant tax year and the amount of the gain itself.

 More information in this article: UK Capital Gains Tax changes for non-resident UK property owners

 Stamp Duty is a tax on property purchase and an increases in the rates payable on buy-to-let and second property came into effect in April 2016.
 The standard rates apply to a property that will be your principal private residence, provided you own no other property, or if the property you are buying is the only one that you will own, with overseas property being taken into consideration.
 If therefore, you own property in the UAE and buy your first house in the UK, this will be deemed a second property for the purposes of Stamp Duty calculations.